-Jack Levitt lives a pretty grim existence in the classically-beautiful yet brutally-dreary city of the criminally understated Portland, Oregon.
+Jack Levitt lives a pretty grim existence in the classically-beautiful yet brutally-dreary city of understated Portland, Oregon.
 His way of life as a seventeen-year-old draws a direct correlation to the way by which he was conceived and later delivered into this world.
-Born an orphan after being abandoned by his parents due to their own transgressions, he later finds himself moving from one seedy apartment with drug dealers and violence to another pool hall that happens to be less dangerous, but equally grimy with whisky-sticky and cigarette burned floors.
-One thing is certain, is that it sure as hell beats the orphanage he recently extricated himself from not too long ago.
-As much as he is in a perpetual search for attention from others and something else he can’t seem to identify, Jack is primarily interested in looking out for number one; because if not him, then who will?
+Born an orphan after being abandoned by his parents due to their own criminal endeavors, he later finds himself moving from one seedy apartment with drug dealers and violence to another pool hall that happens to be less dangerous, but equally grimy with whisky-sticky and cigarette burned floors.
+One thing that’s certain, is that it sure as hell beats the orphanage he extricated himself from not too long ago.
+As much as he is in a search for attention from others and something else he can’t seem to identify, Jack is primarily interested in looking out for number one; because if not him, then who will?
 Being a man that can produce great artistry with his hands using other people’s body’s as his canvas, he will find what he is looking for in life whether it be the easy way or the all to familiar hard way.

 “But it palled; everything finally got old if you dreamed about it too much ; everything but drinking, and with drinking you could always throw up and start over.
 Eventually, he passed out.”